circuittopology/genome_circuit_topology/README.md

 and the method chapter

 Barbara Scalvini and Alireza Mashaghi, Circuit topology analysis of single cell HiC data.
-Methods in Molecular Biology (2024) - in preparation.
+Methods in Molecular Biology (2024).
+Publisher: Springer Nature - in preparation.

 1. Accepted data formats:
 The pipeline is available for PDB files containing 3D models of single-cell chromosomes.
 In the folder 'Hi-C maps' you can find some functions and example notebooks